The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-As we get back to traveling, many of us aren’t only concerned with where we want to go and how to get there.
-With climate change worsening and local economies still under stress from the pandemic, we know it’s important that our travel choices preserve the environment, protect cultures and intentionally contribute to the local communities we’re exploring.
+As we plan upcoming travel, many of us are concerned with more than where we want to go and how to get there.
+With worsening climate change and local economies still under stress from the COVID-19 pandemic, we know it’s important that our travel choices preserve the environment, protect cultures and intentionally contribute to the local communities we’re exploring.

-Sustainable and responsible travel has been on the rise with environmental and socially conscious travelers for years.
-And now, this desire to travel more intentionally has reached the mainstream travel market.
-According to a 2020 study by Booking.com, more than 53 percent of travelers express that traveling more sustainably in the future is a priority to them.
-And half of global travelers say they are willing to pay more for travel products that demonstrate environmental responsibility, according to research from Skift.
+Sustainable and responsible travel has been on the rise with environmentally- and socially-conscious travelers for years.
+And now, the desire to travel more intentionally has reached the mainstream travel market.
+According to research by Booking.com, 71 percent of global travelers want to travel more sustainably.
+And more than half of travelers say they would pay more for more sustainable transportation, activities and lodging, according to research from Expedia Group Media Solutions.

-Yet, while we might be willing to pay more to protect the environment, choosing responsible travel doesn’t have to break the budget.
+Yet, while many eco travelers might be willing to pay more to protect the environment, choosing responsible travel doesn’t have to break the budget.
 There are many ways to travel more sustainably, no matter your budget or travel style.
-You can even make green travel choices when funding your trips with credit card rewards points.

 When choosing your destination, there are a few principles you’ll want to keep in mind: